llfrometa89/poc-scala-geohash/docs/Solution.md

 I have been using many libraries for the development of the solution, among the ones that I would most like to comment on due to the value they bring to the solution are the following:
-- `Cats`: Provide abstractions for functional programming in Scala. [docs](https://typelevel.org/cats/)
+- `Cats` - Provide abstractions for functional programming in Scala. [docs](https://typelevel.org/cats/)
-- `Cats-Effect`: The IO Monad for Scala, plus type classes for general effect types.  [docs](https://typelevel.org/cats-effect/docs/getting-started)
+- `Cats-Effect` - The IO Monad for Scala, plus type classes for general effect types.  [docs](https://typelevel.org/cats-effect/docs/getting-started)
-- `scalafmt`: Scalafmt keep the same code style among all contributors. [docs](https://scalameta.org/scalafmt/docs/installation.html)
+- `scalafmt` - Scalafmt keep the same code style among all contributors. [docs](https://scalameta.org/scalafmt/docs/installation.html)
-- `scalatest`: ScalaTest is the most flexible and most popular testing tool in the Scala ecosystem.  [docs](https://www.scalatest.org/)
+- `scalatest` - ScalaTest is the most flexible and most popular testing tool in the Scala ecosystem.  [docs](https://www.scalatest.org/)
-- `testcontainer`: TestContainer allows Dockerize your integration tests and make it as close to production in terms of infrastructure versions used. [docs](https://www.testcontainers.org/)
+- `testcontainer` - TestContainer allows Dockerize your integration tests and make it as close to production in terms of infrastructure versions used. [docs](https://www.testcontainers.org/)
-- `liquibase`: Track, version, and deploy database changes. [docs](https://www.liquibase.org/)
+- `liquibase` - Track, version, and deploy database changes. [docs](https://www.liquibase.org/)
-- `refined`: it's a Scala library for refining types with type-level predicates which constrain the set of values described by the refined type. [docs](https://github.com/fthomas/refined)
+- `refined` - it's a Scala library for refining types with type-level predicates which constrain the set of values described by the refined type. [docs](https://github.com/fthomas/refined)
-- `doobie`: it's a pure functional JDBC layer for Scala and Cats. nor is it a relational algebra; it simply provides a functional way to construct programs (and higher-level libraries) that use JDBC. [docs](https://tpolecat.github.io/doobie/)
+- `doobie` - it's a pure functional JDBC layer for Scala and Cats. nor is it a relational algebra; it simply provides a functional way to construct programs (and higher-level libraries) that use JDBC. [docs](https://tpolecat.github.io/doobie/)

 #### Parallelization